 For me, it had more to do with the fact that I would see all my friends on Facebook posting about heading to Grandma’s or sharing a picture of them with their families.
 All the while, I would get constant “dings” from my own family’s WhatsApp showing all the small things they were doing together.
 Each time I saw my nephews playing together, my brothers in the middle of an intense game of ping-pong, my sister holding my new niece in an adorable Christmas outfit or my mom baking something delicious in the kitchen, it was just another reminder that I wasn’t there with them.

 I finally learned to unplug from about the 23rd until the day after Christmas.
 I didn’t log into Facebook.
 I turned off my WhatsApp messenger and stayed away from Pinterest.
-I could still call and Skype home for a bit to wish everyone a Merry Christmas, but not CONSTANTLY getting those notifications and reminders from all forms of social media really helped to keep my mind off of the fact that I wasn’t with family and friends.
+I could still call and Skype home for a bit to wish everyone a Merry Christmas, but not CONSTANTLY getting those notifications and reminders on fb photo likes from social media really helped to keep my mind off of the fact that I wasn’t with family and friends.

 5) Find a Local “Family”